ZBox1005/ZBox1005.github.io/_pages/about.md

 </script>
 </html>

 I’m a M.S. student at [Sensing IntelliGence and MAchine learning(SIGMA) Lab](http://sigma.whu.edu.cn/) in [Wuhan University](https://www.whu.edu.cn/), under the supervision of [Prof. Zengmao Wang](http://multimedia.whu.edu.cn/index.php?a=show&catid=69&id=141) and [Prof. Bo Du](https://cs.whu.edu.cn/info/1019/2892.htm).
-Currently, I am an intern student at [Trustworthy Machine Learning and Reasoning(TMLR) Group](https://github.com/tmlr-group) in [HongKong Baptist University](https://www.hkbu.edu.hk/en/index.html), under the supervision of [Prof. Bo Han](https://bhanml.github.io/). <br>
+Currently, I am a Research Intern in the Department of [Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/), under the supervision of [Prof. Ruqi Zhang](https://ruqizhang.github.io/).
+Before that, I was a Research Intern at [TMLR Group](https://github.com/tmlr-group), [Hong Kong Baptist University](https://www.hkbu.edu.hk/en/index.html), fortunately working with [Prof. Bo Han](https://bhanml.github.io/) and [Jianing Zhu](https://zfancy.github.io/).<br>
 You can find my CV here: [Boxuan Zhang's Curriculum Vitae](assets/CV-6.18.pdf).

 🚀 Research Interests
 ------
-My primary research objective is to build a safe and reliable AI model. <br>
+My primary research objective is to build a reliable and efficient AI model. <br>
 My research interests include **trustworthy machine learning**, particularly in *reliability* and its applications to boost the **safety** of foundation models.
+Besides, I am also experienced in other fields of machine learning, **including incremental** and **active learning**, and their application to **computer vision**.
 If you are intereted in these areas or my previous works, feel free to reach out!
 I am always delighted for potential collaborations!

 🔥 Recent News
 ------